TechnologyEnhancedLearning/MVCBlazor/LH.MVCBlazor.Server/wwwroot/StaticFiles/ReadMe.md

        => parameters.Add(p => p.ProvidedRenderModeText,
            "Rerender new params"));
    string NoJSMarkupStringAfterAwait = cut.Markup;`
-- cut.OnMarkupUpdated += (sender, args) => markupStringLs.Add(cut.Markup); We dont get the same execution order so
+- cut.OnMarkupUpdated += (sender, args) => markupStringLs.Add(cut.Markup); We don't get the same execution order so
 we cant just interupt the process of rendering or catch it at a certain point.
 -    var diffs = cut.GetChangesSinceFirstRender();

-###### Attempted to overcome nojs testing limitiation
+###### Attempted to overcome nojs testing limitation
 - RenderInfo is just info does not change how set up
 - Capturing all changes to html with lifecycle stages, but it is different order its not just a case of additional stages if JSEnabled
 - Different ways of rendering tried
 - JSInterlop this isnt the JS setup it is the JS interactivity of a component only
 - Various other
 - Attempting Mocking and overriding lifecycle stages
-	- This was not succesful but it might be worth exploring seperating C# and razor to attempt to use a mock to render the razor
+	- This was not successful but it might be worth exploring seperating C# and razor to attempt to use a mock to render the razor
-		- I dont know how this would be done but if the same razor, different implementations of a class so can mock
+		- I don't know how this would be done but if the same razor, different implementations of a class so can mock
 		- or instead of mocking the component just the class part `
 @using Microsoft.AspNetCore.Components.Rendering